-- In order to improve the feasibility of studying the course and to increase the options for students to choose from, modules of different sizes are offered in the bachelor's course in computer science.
+In order to improve the feasibility of studying the course and to increase the choice of options for the students, modules of different sizes are offered in the bachelor's course in computer science.
 Modules must be combined in such a way that the total number of credits corresponds to the requirements of the examination regulations.
-Modules can be freely combined for the elective area. - 20 CP may come from courses offered in other subjects.
-A list from which you can see which subjects are recognised is maintained on the website of the degree program.
-Other subjects can be proposed informally by contacting the examination board.
-Before registering for a module, write an e-mail to the chair of the examination board (BSc-Informatik@hhu.de). - 5 CP may be covered by courses offered outside the faculties.
-These are not included in the overall grade of the bachelor's degree.
-The corresponding offers include in particular the offers of the student academy (career, soft & study skills, languages).
+Modules can be freely combined for the elective area.
+The composition of the major subject must be discussed with the mentor and supervisor of the bachelor thesis in the major.